 What is emergency contraception?

-Emergency contraception (EC) is a backup method of birth control that a woman can use to prevent pregnancy after unprotected sex.
-Even though you may have heard EC called the “morning-after pill”, there is both a pill and an intrauterine device that can actually be used within 5 days (120 hours) of unprotected intercourse for emergency contraception.
-EC works better the sooner a woman takes it.
+Emergency contraception (EC) is a backup method of birth control that a person with internal female organs can use to prevent pregnancy after unprotected vaginal-penile sex.
+Even though you may have heard EC called the “morning-after pill”, there are different types of pills and an intrauterine device that can actually be used within 5 days (120 hours) of unprotected intercourse for emergency contraception.
+EC works better the sooner a it is taken after unprotected sex.

 Names of EC you should be familiar with:

-- Your condom broke or slipped off while you were having sex.
+- The condom broke or slipped off during sex

 How does emergency contraception work?

-It’s important to remember that EC doesn’t continue to protect against pregnancy during the rest of a woman’s menstrual cycle.
-It is very important to not have sex or use a barrier method (condoms) for at least 7 days.
+It’s important to remember that EC doesn’t continue to protect against pregnancy during the rest of a person’s menstrual cycle.
+After using EC, it’s important to use a backup method of birth control (condoms) for at least 7 days or to not have sex for at least 7 days.

 Does EC cause an abortion?

-No. EC will NOT cause an abortion because it doesn’t work if a woman is already pregnant.
+No. EC will NOT cause an abortion.
+EC doesn’t work if an individual is already pregnant.
 EC will NOT cause an abortion.

 How well does EC work?